CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: CentaurEval Framework

 This workflow extends seamlessly into the evaluation process.
 Upon completing a task, the user executes a provided shell script in the terminal, which automatically packages the project directory and submits it via HTTPS POST to our backend endpoint.
 This endpoint, a robust and lightweight API implemented with FastAPI and deployed on a secure cloud server, validates the request, receives the submission, and forwards it to the evaluation system.
-The corresponding evaluation scripts are then executed, and a structured JSON file is returned containing a detailed performance breakdown.
-Evaluation metrics are formally defined in Section~\ref{sec:setup}.
+The corresponding evaluation scripts are then executed, and return a structured JSON report with detailed performance metrics, which are formally defined in Section~\ref{sec:metrics}.